jordansissel/sysadvent/2012/11/article.md

  * *Variable Speed* - There are two parts to this.
 A switch on top that changes the max and the ability to adjust based on how the trigger is pulled.
  * *Variable Torque* - This is the numbers that you can change on front of the drill.
-In general I find that it is good to keep this number around 3-6 on most drills.
+In general, I find that it is good to keep this number around 3-6 on most drills.
+This setting will help prevent accidental stripping of screw heads.
 * **Drill Bits** - This is one of the areas where the more the better, but here is a list of what I would make sure you have as a minimum.
 Additionally, magnetic bits will save your ass… Just sayin.
- * *\#1, \#2 & \#3 Philips Head Bits* - Yes you need all three. \#2 is the most
+ * *\#1, \#2 & \#3 Philips Head Bits* - Yes, you need all three. \#2 is the most
    common, but you will need the \#3 when dealing with most M6 screws and the
    \#1 when dealing with the smaller screws inside systems.
  * *Standard (Flat) Head Bit* - These come in handy for various things, not to mention standard screws.
 It is good to keep a few sizes handy.
  * *Bit Extension* - You will want an extension in your kit.
 I use one that is about 12" long but anything 3" or longer should be good enough.
+Look for ones that are magnetic.
 * **Kneepads** - Yes, kneepads.
 These will make all the difference in the world if you are up and down off the floor at all.
 I tend to prefer the ones with hard caps on them because I can slide on the DC floor.